 Very few under-40 Angelenos would admit to liking it, but Glendale is LA's choice suburb.
 It’s where big box stores and giant malls meet the best Armenian and Lebanese food in the county.
-And while Glendale hasn’t been known for its nightlife—there’s a roller disco if you’re feeling retro and mall drinking can be had 'till 10 or so—the SFV's mountainside city finally has a respectable bar.
+And while Glendale hasn’t been known for its nightlife—there’s a roller disco if you’re feeling retro and mall drinking can be had 'till 10pm or so—the SFV's mountainside city has a slew of respectable bars.

-Drink this: Try a classic cocktail like the Original French 75 ($12)—made with cognac, not gin—or something thoroughly modern like the Mole Mole Mole Mole ($12) made with mezcal and mole bitters, a savory and smoky libation and perfectly suitable substitute for dinner.
+Drink this: Try a classic cocktail like the Original French 75—made with cognac, not gin—or something thoroughly modern like the Mole Mole Mole Mole made with mezcal and mole bitters, a savory and smoky libation and perfectly suitable substitute for dinner.

 Good for: Seeing where the original Seven Grand staff ended up while decompressing after a round at Target.
 And drinking some genuinely tasty stuff.

-The scene: Pre-9pm, sit at the rather large bar for one-on-one service and let barkeeps like Matt Wallace (formerly of Harvard & Stone) and Nick Vitulli (Eveleigh) mix up something special.
+The scene: Pre-9pm, sit at the rather large bar for one-on-one service and let barkeeps mix up something special.
 When it gets more crowded, head for one of the banquettes lining the room.
 Just don’t put your feet up on the tables.
 Even bars in Glendale deserve respect.

 The playlist: Classic rock, with live folk rock bands on Tuesdays.